My name is Gazelle Sharmahd I’m your Dossier Leader

 Systematic Torture in Detention

-Torture in Iranian detention facilities — including Evin Prison in Tehran, Rajai Shahr Prison in Karaj, and provincial intelligence ministry detention centers — has been documented across decades of reporting by human rights organizations and UN special rapporteurs.
-Methods documented include prolonged solitary confinement, sleep deprivation, flogging, suspension by limbs, mock execution, sexual violence including rape, forced administration of drugs, and psychological torment through threats against family members.
+Torture in Iranian detention facilities — including Evin Prison in Tehran and provincial intelligence ministry detention centers — has been documented across decades of reporting by human rights organizations and UN special rapporteurs.
+Methods documented include prolonged solitary confinement, sleep deprivation, flogging, suspension by limbs, mock execution, sexual violence including rape, and psychological torment through threats against family members.
 Confessions extracted under torture are routinely used as primary evidence in trials.

 2019 — Bloody November Detainees Following the November 2019 fuel subsidy protests — in which security forces killed an estimated 1,500 people in days — thousands were arrested.
 Amnesty International documented systematic torture of detainees including electric shock, forced stress positions, and sexual violence, with the objective of extracting confessions for broadcast on state television.

 2022–2023 — Woman Life Freedom Detainees Thousands arrested during the uprising reported torture including beating, electric shock, rape, and sexual assault with objects in detention.
-Multiple deaths in custody were reported, with the government attributing them to suicide or pre-existing conditions.
 UN investigators documented at least eight deaths in custody with evidence of torture.

 03